zaproxy/zaproxy-website/site/content/get-involved.md

     link: https://bugcrowd.com/owaspzap
     desc: for reporting any vulnerabilities

+  - name: 'Supporters'
+    link: /supporters/
+    desc: Companies who have supported ZAP in a variety of ways

   - name: 'Third Party Engagement'
     link: /third-party-engagement/
     desc: How Third Parties can use ZAP and engage with the ZAP Core Team